vputys/avnet-iotconnect.github.io/documentation/e2studio/e2studio_linux_guide.md

 # e² studio on Linux

-**And some tips on how to use it**

 ***Note:*** Tested on Ubuntu 22.04

-***Note:*** This page was created during work with Blue and Green (the CK-RX65N and the RX65NCloudKit respectively) boards and IoTC codebase for them, so the paths and names may be different for other boards/projects.
+***Note:*** This page was created during work with the CK-RX65N and the RX65NCloudKit (Blue PCB and Green PCB) and Avnet IoTConnect codebase for them, so the paths and names may be different for other boards/projects.

 ## Installation